Operational Area Council Purpose:

 The County Operational Area Council consists of 10 voting members.
 The OAC consists of the Assistant Director of Emergency Services, and a representative from each of the nine (9) cities within Stanislaus County.
 The Joint Powers Agreement member is generally the emergency manager from his/her jurisdiction.
 Each city appoints a member and an alternate member to represent their city.
 The Operational Area Council members include:

-- Assistant Director of Emergency Services - County Fire Warden
+- Chief of Emergency Services

 - City of Modesto Emergency Manager

 - City of Turlock Emergency Manager

 - City of Hughson Emergency Manager